 Jujube, or the Chinese date, is known for its powerful antioxidant properties.
 But when the seeds are used to make an essential oil, jujube can also relieve skin inflammation and pain.
 This can make you feel better when there is discomfort.4

 The cooling effect of peppermint oil feels amazing on inflamed joints.
 It might be just what you need in your homemade arthritis rub.
-As always, be sure to dilute the oil to prevent skin irritation.
+As always, be sure to dilute the

 If you prefer aromatherapy, peppermint essential oil can still be a game changer.
 It has been proven to reduce pain and relieve depression in arthritis patients, especially when combined with oils like lavender and rosemary.5